gradle/gradle/design-docs/tooling-api-improvements.md

   handling in the consumer to deal with this.
 * Test fixtures should stop daemons at end of test when custom user home dir is used.
 * Introduce a `GradleExecutor` implementation backed by the tooling API and remove the in-process executor.

+## Feature - Tooling API client listens for changes to a tooling model

+Provide a subscription mechanism to allow a tooling API client to listen for changes to the model it is interested in.

+## Feature - Interactive builds

+### Story - Support interactive builds from the command-line

+Provide a mechanism that build logic can use to prompt the user, when running from the command-line.

+### Story - Support interactive builds from the IDE

+Extend the above mechanism to support prompting the user, when running via the tooling API.